Welcome to Swan River Montessori Children’s House Program (Ages 3-Kindergarten)

 The Children’s’ House Curriculum

-The Montessori method of education focuses on and accomodates each child’s individual ability level.
+The Montessori method of education focuses on and accommodates each child’s individual ability level.
 After presenting the appropriate learning materials to a child at individual or group lessons, the teacher then assesses the academic needs of each student through careful observation of their performance with the materials.
 Therefore, each child advances according to his or her ability in all areas within the curriculum, which allows for mastery of each lesson.

 Sensitive Periods